furkangursoy/datasets/README.md

 ## Datasets by Furkan Gürsoy

-This is the webpage where I share the datasets for public use.
+This is the webpage where I share datasets for public use.

 ### Inploid